Getting picked up by media outlets is valuable. Getting found in search results long after publication is even better.

 It may be the last thing people read—but it’s also one of the most valuable.

-A press release isn’t just for announcements—it’s an opportunity to earn media trust and organic traffic.
+A press release is not just an announcement.
+It is an opportunity to earn media trust, generate backlinks, and create organic traffic that compounds over time.

-With the right press release SEO tactics, your release can live longer, reach farther, and support your broader marketing goals.
+With the right press release SEO approach, each release lives longer, reaches farther, and supports your broader marketing goals well beyond the initial publication window.

 1. Do press releases help with SEO?